Goblin Valley State Park: A Visitor’s Guide

 Getting to Goblin Valley

-Goblin Valley State Park lies off of Highway 24 between Hanksville and Green River/i-70.
+Goblin Valley State Park lies off of Highway 24 between Hanksville and Green River/I-70.
 Turn onto Temple Mountain Road from Highway 24 and then left onto Goblin Valley Road.
 If you end up on a dirt road, you’ve gone too far.
-The park is very well marked, so finding your way around shouldn’t be too hard.
+The park is very well marked, so finding your way around isn’t too hard.

 When driving to Goblin Valley, make sure you fill up on gas in Hanksville or Green River, especially if you plan to explore the beautiful country around the park.